September 26, 1999 - Vol. 4, No. 9

 Version #3 was made of a molded tenite plastic, and also had a built-up tack eye, though slightly smaller than the 2nd verison, measuring 1/4" in diameter.
 More notably, however, was that the line tie was now part of a new shaped diving lip which was flat with a rounded edge and had a groove down the center.
 This lip was unmarked unlike the earlier versions.

-Gen-Shaw Diviing Lips
+Gen-Shaw Diving Lips

 The 4th variety was also plastic but had a slightly smaller eye, measuring 3/16" in diameter.
 The diving lip also changed to a more 'scooped' lip without the groove.